Court proceedings for recovering debts

 - The term of the agreement to be enforced and

-- A statement of the action the creditor intends to take to enforce the agreement, the manner and circumstances in which he/she intends to take this action and the date on or after which such action will be taken.
+- A statement of the action the creditor intends to take to enforce the agreement, including how and when they intend to take this action.

 You, as the debtor, are generally liable for the costs of the court action.